paulrougieux/eu_cbm_hat/README.md

-# `libcbm_runner` version 0.2.2
+# `eu_cbm_hat` version 0.2.2

-`libcbm_runner` is a python package for dealing with the automation and running of a complex series of models involving forest growth, the European economy, carbon budgets and their interactions.
+`eu_cbm_hat` is a python package for dealing with the automation and running of a complex series of models involving forest growth, the European economy, carbon budgets and their interactions.
 It uses the `libcbm` model developed by Canada under the hood.

 This python module uses pandas data frames to manipulate and store most data.